RohitSam29/Zero-waste/README.md

-# This project is for 4th sem esd for group 2022387
+# This project is for 4th sem esd exam for group 2022387